wlsvy/TIL/Document/Git/gitCommands.md

 > git config --list <br/>
 > git config --global --list

 or look at your ~/.gitconfig file.
-The local configuration will be in your repository's .git/config file.
+The local configuration will be in your repository`s .git/config file.

 Use: